The Turtle and the Hummingbird

 🧠 What will children learn?

-- Prioritizing attention teaches us that not everything that demands our focus deserves our time.
+- Distinguishing between urgent and important: not everything that demands our attention deserves our time

-- The value of depth demonstrates that knowing a few things well can be more valuable than superficially knowing many.
+- The value of depth over quantity: knowing a few things well can be more valuable than superficially knowing many

-- Lasting rewards show us that the excitement of the moment passes, but deep relationships remain.
+- Immediate gratification vs lasting rewards: the excitement of the moment passes, deep relationships remain

-- Mindful attention allows us to understand that being fully present creates connection and meaning.
+- Mindful attention: being fully present with something creates connection and meaning

-- Adaptability helps us adjust our priorities when we discover what truly fulfills us.
+- We can all learn and adjust our priorities when we discover what truly fulfills us

 🤝 How to continue this conversation?